boutiqueforaweek/boutiqueforaweek.github.io/pages/consignors/picking-up.md

 ![Picking Up](/img/header_PickUp.png "Picking Up")

-## Pick Up for our Fall 2021 Sale TBA.
+## Pick Up for our Fall 2021 Sale is Saturday, September 18th from 11:00 a.m. until 2:00 p.m.

 Any unsold items you wish to pick up will be available.